digitallyamar/CSS-Notes/README.md

     - Here, the HTML element is positioned relative to it's parent's position.
     - This element will occupy the *entire area of the viewport* if the parent element is of the default position type "static".
+    - Observation 1: If parent is static, height corresponds to viewport height but width is bound by parents width!
-    - But if tge parent position type is "relative" and this element is "aboslute", it is bound by the *entire area of the parent element*.
+    - But if the parent position type is "relative" and this element is "aboslute", it is bound by the *entire area of the parent element*.
     - So in other words, all its values are bounded for entire stretch of the view port by default and bound by parent for parent position=relative.
     - So it can draw on top of and go beyond the parent element itself!